TIBCOSoftware/snappydata/docs/programming_guide.md

 ) USING column options(BUCKETS '5')" )
 ```

-To access the complex data from JDBC you can see [org.apache.spark.examples.snappydata.JDBCWithComplexTypes] for examples.
+To access the complex data from JDBC you can see [JDBCWithComplexTypes](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/JDBCWithComplexTypes.scala) for examples.

 Note : Clauses like PRIMARY KEY, NOT NULL etc. are not supported for column definition.